 Examples of our programming include:

-- The Elders and Knowledge Keepers in Residence program that increases awareness and understanding of history, traditions and culture for all students by providing them access to Elders who are actively engaged in their communities and culture.
+- The Elders and Knowledge Keepers in Residence program, which increases awareness and understanding of history, traditions and culture for all students by providing them access to Elders who are actively engaged in their communities and culture.

 - The Indigenous Mentorship Program, which is a tool used to help dismantle barriers to postsecondary education for First Nations, Inuit and Métis students coming into, or already within, the Faculty of Health Sciences.
 Each year, Indigenous students are recruited from all areas of the Faculty of Health Sciences and related health programs to be mentors.

-- The Medical School Entrance Interview workshop, which is a 2-day workshop focusing on increasing a positive performance during the medical school interview, specifically the Multi-Mini Interview (MMI).
+- The Medical School Entrance Interview workshop, which is a 2-day workshop focusing on increasing a positive performance during the medical school interview, specifically the Multi-Mini Interview.
 ISHS, in collaboration with the undergraduate medical program, delivers the IPAC workshop on a yearly basis in February.

 ISHS also engages with broader Indigenous communities and knowledge shares with non-Indigenous students, staff, faculty, and departments interested in Indigenous health.